Mashey/tap-ireckonu/README.md

   "CLIENT_SECRET": ""
 }
 ```
 If these keys are missing the tap will fail at run time with a warning of missing required keys.
+Currently the tap is only setup to authenticate against the acceptance endpoint that is listed in the `client.py` file.

 ### Usage